krb5/krb5/doc/rst_source/krb_admins/conf_files/krb5_conf.rst

 The pwqual subsection controls modules for the password quality interface, which is used to reject weak passwords when passwords are changed.
-In addition to any registered dynamic modules, the following built-in modules exist (and may be disabled with the disable tag):
+The following built-in modules exist for this interface:

 **dict**
     Checks against the realm dictionary file